-The Depositary has three types of responsibilities, respectively, supervision of the regularity of the Management Company's decisions, monitoring the cash movements of the UCITS and safe-keeping of the assets of the UCITS.
+The Depositary has three types of responsibilities, including checking the lawfulness of the Management Company's decisions, monitoring the UCITS' cash flows and safekeeping the assets of the UCITS.

 The primary objective of the Depositary is to protect the interest of the unitholders/investors of the UCITS.